DigiBP/Team-Strawberries/README.md

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/53fd9c93-0ae1-4918-bcb3-b2ca416fd73a)

 Depending on the incoming request the market research is activated by requesting\ certain amount of "Strawberry Supplier", the country of origin and their suppliers email address.
-The ouput of the request is then transferred into supplier data base, from where following processes are executed.
+The ouput of the request is then transferred into supplier data base in Google Sheet.

+To uniquely identify each supplier and facilitate further processing, again a unique identifier called BKey (Business Key) for each supplier is created, by using a formula {{pi * random * 1000}}, assigning a unique value to each supplier entry.

+, from where following processes are executed.

 ### Send RFI & RFQ to Suppliers